Close Button Icon

 The Australian Energy Regulator (AER), responsible for enforcing laws for the National Electricity Market (which does not include WA), has agreed to pass on price increases by setting new benchmark, or Default Market Offer (DMO), power prices.
 The AEMO has forecasted that retailers will increase their power bills by an average eight per cent, which equates to an additional $100 per bill.

-In Western Australia, Synergy has confirmed it will be increasing its A1 Tariff by at least 2.5 per cent, as well as increasing fees and charges.
+In Western Australia, the main tariff paid by households will increase by at least 2.5 per cent, as well as increasing fees and charges.
 WA gas retailers are yet to confirm how much they will be increasing their tariffs.

 One reprieve from the expected energy price increase is the WA Government $400 electricity credit.
 The credit will be applied to all Synergy customers from 1 July 2022, taking the total household credit to $1,000 since 2020-21.